kathrinlin/customizing-aspnetcore-book/manuscript/07-outputformatter.md

 ```

 This almost works the same way.
-We can pass the response stream via a StreamWriter directly into the CsvWriter.
+We can pass the response stream via a `StreamWriter` directly into the `CsvWriter`.
 After that we are able to feed the writer with the persons or the list of persons.
 That's it.

-We also need to register the CsvOutputFormatter before we can test it.
+We also need to register the `CsvOutputFormatter` before we can test it.

 ```csharp
 services.AddControllers()